Scăieni Phalanstery: Ending

-The community came into the eyes of the authorities in August 1836 and one of their representatives visited the phalanstery in Scăieni.
-The report discusses a group of 24 people, wearing odd clothing and who were not very willing to talk about their community.
+The community came into the eyes of the authorities in August 1836, and an official or agent visited the phalanstery in Scăieni.
+The report submitted described a group of 24 people wearing odd clothing and being not very willing to talk about their community to an outsider.
 The fact that so many men and women lived in a common household made the authorities presume that it was a brothel.
-The authorities desired a more thorough visit to the community, but Bălăceanu refused.
+The authorities demanded a more thorough examination of the community, but Bălăceanu refused.

-The Phalanstery was terminated in 1836 by the authorities which feared that this kind of experiments would encourage communist beliefs in the country, although the official reason was that the community was not registered properly with the authorities.
+The Phalanstery was terminated in 1836 by the authorities who apparently feared that this kind of experiment would encourage communist beliefs in the country, although the official reason given was that the community was not registered properly with the authorities.

-Although the era's documents say that there was no violence at the disbanding of the phalanstery, some romanticized accounts talk about an exile of the founders (according to Ion Ghica) or clashes between the phalanstery members and the authorities (according to Ştefan Greceanu).
+Although documents of the time state there was no violence at the disbanding of the phalanstery, some romanticized accounts talk about an exile of the founders (according to Ion Ghica) or clashes between the phalanstery members and the authorities (according to Ştefan Greceanu).
 Nevertheless, Emanoil Bălăceanu was arrested at the order of Hospodar Alexandru Ghica, but it seems that the reason was that he refused to change the name of the Agricultural and Manufactural Society, which sounded too similar to an Agricultural Society of the Hospodar.
 Another reason was the insolence of asking the Hospodar in a petition dated November 1, 1836 for a modern plough.

 Following the disbanding of the phalanstery, 14 of the former members of the phalanstery filed a complaint at the judicial divan against Manolache Bălăceanu, accusing him of breach of contract and requesting back the money invested, complaining about the living conditions in the phalanstery.

 After that, Teodor Diamant continued envisioning the creation of new phalansteries ("agricultural-industrial colonies") for the newly liberated slaves in Moldavia in 1841, for this purpose preparing a memorandum to the Administrative Consul of Moldavia, but this was not accepted.